renovatebot/renovate/docs/usage/upgrade-best-practices.md

 Finally, update your development tools.

-Now you're up to date, you should think how to make updating a regular habit.
+Now you're up-to-date, you should think how to make updating a regular habit.

-## Project with five year old dependencies
+## Project with dependencies that are five years old

 Let's assume your Dependency Dashboard lists more than 50 updates, and you have a few `major` version updates pending.
 If your project is this badly behind on updates, you have two problems: